-Guest Work Agency is also a curatorial practice, initiating its own exhibitions, talks and texts at the intersection of art, curating and the law.
+Guest Work Agency is also a curatorial practice, producing and advising on exhibitions, talks and texts at the intersection of art, curating and the law.

 New Eelam: Christopher Kulendran Thomas in collaboration with Annika Kuhlmann, 2016 - ongoing

 New Eelam – developed by Christopher Kulendran Thomas in collaboration with curator Annika Kuhlmann and initially introduced at the 9th Berlin Biennale and 11th Gwangju Biennale – is a long-term artwork in the form of a startup.
 It brings together specialists from the fields of technology, real estate, law, art, architecture, finance and design to develop a new form of distributed housing.
 It originates from contemporary art’s role in prototyping new lifestyle formats and new forms of labour as part of the global processes by which cities around the world are reshaped.
 New Eelam is based on re-engineering some of these structural operations of art and some of the property relations at the very heart of the present economic system - through collective access rather than individual ownership.

 New Eelam's exhibitions feature ‘experience suites’ and display home installations, merging strategies of interior design and of high-concept retail environments to create an imaginative space in which to think through the future of the home, as well as art’s role in shaping cities and new forms of work.

 Collection+: Christian Thompson at Sherman Contemporary Art Foundation, Sydney 23 October – 12 December 2015